After completing Part 1:

 - Write every negative thought and feeling that you crosses your mind.
 “Vomit out” all your upset onto the pages.
 Do not hold back.
 Do not read what you have written.
-These are your most unrestrained, vile and upsetting judgments and emotions, and you don’t want these going back into your consciousness by looking it again.
-Don’t bother trying to keep it legible.
+These are your most unrestrained, negative, upsetting judgments and emotions about yourself and others.
+It’s giving voice to all your doubts and fears in the strongest language possible.
+Don’t bother trying to keep it legible, since you don’t want these going back into your consciousness by looking it again.

 - When you’re finished, burn it.

 - While burning the pages, set your intention to release the thoughts and feelings you wrote on the pages.